RussOakham/wanderlust-recipes/README.md

 #### **Searching**
 <details>
 <summary>
-1. Find a single recipe from it's recipe title:
+1. Find a single recipe from its recipe title:
 </summary>

 ```